 A map for finding on-the-job success, challenging systemic racism, and seeking inner healing through the power of faith, First and Only is a guidebook for every Black woman who has had to work twice as hard to be perceived as half as skilled.
 First and Only is not just about how to lean in, or how to discover the irrefutable laws of leadership.
 It's about how to heal so you can sustain work for justice and equity.
 It's about finding personal and social redemption—and leading others to find it too.

-To view all of our books, visit broadleafbooks.com.
+To view all of our books and resources, visit broadleafbooks.com.